 Iffy about the neighborhood

 My only major concern was the neighborhood.
-Even though the building was a 5-minute walk to Prospect Park, it took about 45 minutes on the F train to get to downtown Manhattan, where I worked and played.
+Even though the building was a five-minute walk to Prospect Park, it took about 45 minutes on the F train to get to downtown Manhattan, where I worked and played.
 There were a couple nights those first few months where I fell asleep on the way home, only to wake up and find myself at Avenue U, nine stations past my stop (once with having had my wallet lifted while I dozed).

 The one major grocery store in the area was terrible, and even though the 24-hour fruit stand and deli had terrific choices for breads, jams, and Eastern European sausages, there was no place to buy other meats or fish.
 And the post office was arguably the worst in the city.